progress/Spark-Toolkit-Demos/oe128/DynSports/Deploy/Conf/Realm/SparkRealmREADME.txt

 6. Specify "SparkRealm.cp" file as the "realmTokenFile" attribute value in the oeablSecurity-*-oerealm.xml file.
 Note: This is located in the OERealmUserDetails bean.

-7. Copy the encoded password into the ABLDomainRegistry.csv replacing any existing key for the "spark" domain.
+7. Update the password in the ABLDomainRegistry.csv replacing any existing existing value following the "spark" domain (default: "spark01").

 8. Run the following command to generate the binary keystore file: